Crangon crangon

 Crangon crangon is a species of caridean shrimp found across the northeastern Atlantic Ocean.
 Its range extends from the White Sea in the north of Russia to the coast of Morocco, including the Baltic Sea, and appears also throughout the Mediterranean and Black Seas.
 Commercially important, it is fished mainly in the southern North Sea.
 Common names include brown shrimp, common shrimp, bay shrimp, and sand shrimp, while translation of its French name crevette grise (or its Dutch equivalent grijze garnaal) sometimes leads to the English version grey shrimp.
-Krangṓn (κραγγών) is an Ancient Greek word for shrimp.
+The generic and specific names derive from krangṓn (κραγγών), an Ancient Greek word for shrimp.